MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/sqldev-py3-explore-and-visualize-the-data.md

     print("The plots are saved in directory: ",os.getcwd())
     ```

-5. If the connection is successful, you will see a message like the following:
+5. If the connection is successful, you should see a message like the following:

 	*The plots are saved in directory: xxxx*